antoineMoPa/antoineMoPa/README.md

 I'm a software team lead at [Lumen5](https://lumen5.com/), a pretty cool startup from BC, Canada.

-My current side project is [prflow.dev](https://prflow.dev/), a tool to track metrics for software engineering teams.
+My current side projects are:

+* [prflow.dev](https://prflow.dev/), a tool to track metrics for software engineering teams.
 You can find it on github [here](https://github.com/antoineMoPa/prflow.dev).
+* [rust-text-experiments](https://github.com/antoineMoPa/rust-text-experiments/blob/main/docs/attention_predictor.md), where I'm learning llm fundamentals.

 I'm always learning and coding something new!
 Look at my pinned projects if you are curious.
 <!--